MightyMoud/sidekick/README.md

 * Update and upgrade your Ubuntu system
 * Install `sops` and copy over the public key to your sidekick config file
 * Install Docker
-* Setup Traefik and TLS certs on your VPS
+* Setup Traefik and SSL certs on your VPS
 </details>

 ### Launch a new application